 In the Beginning

-In 2008, our founders, Michele and Steve Heller, took a walk around the school track.
+In 2008, two of our 3 founders, Michele and Steve Heller, took a walk around the school track.
 As they discussed the importance of eating locally, they felt a sense of urgency to do something about it.

 Having already collaborated to launch the L.I.F.E Garden program, an education curriculum adopted by Lopez Island School to teach children how to grow, harvest, and eat locally grown foods, they wanted to extend that same opportunity to the rest of the community.

 Reaching out to Jean Perry, founder of Vortex Juice Bar & Cafe, they went to work, giving birth to our signature event, the Evening Meals at Lopez Island School.